-- (1) Subject to the provisions of section eighty-nine, any person charged with any offence committed within any district or regional division may be tried by the court of that district or of that regional division, as the case may be. - (2) When any person is charged with any offence- - (a) committed within the distance of two miles beyond the boundary of the district or of the regional division; or - (b) committed in or upon any vehicle on a journey which or part whereof was performed in, or within the distance of two miles of, the district or the regional division; or - (c) committed on board any vessel on a journey upon any river within the Republic or forming the boundary of any portion thereof, and such journey or part thereof was performed in, or within the distance of two miles of, the district or the regional division; or such person may be tried by the court of the district or of the regional division, as the case may be, as if he had been charged with an offence committed within the district or within the regional division respectively.
+- (1) Subject to the provisions of section eighty-nine, any person charged with any offence committed within any district or regional division may be tried by the court of that district or of that regional division, as the case may be. - (2) When any person is charged with any offence- - (a) committed within the distance of two miles beyond the boundary of the district or of the regional division; or - (b) committed in or upon any vehicle on a journey which or part whereof was performed in, or within the distance of two miles of, the district or the regional division; or - (c) committed on board any vessel on a journey upon any river within the Republic or forming the boundary of any portion thereof, and such journey or part thereof was performed in, or within the distance of two miles of, the district or the regional division; or - (d) committed on board any vessel on a voyage within the territorial waters of the Republic (including the territory of South-West Africa), and the said territorial waters adjoin the district or the regional division; or - (e) begun or completed within the district or within the regional division, such person may be tried by the court of the district or of the regional division, as the case may be, as if he had been charged with an offence committed within the district or within the regional division respectively.